yvyu12/bimm143_github/Class05/Class05.md

 Today we will have our first play with the **ggplot2** package - one of the most popular graphics package son the planet.

-There are amny plotting systems in R. These include so called *“base”* plotting/graphics.
+There are many plotting systems in R. These include so called *“base”* plotting/graphics.

 ``` r